greearb/lanforge-scripts/py-json/README.md

                 `import LANforge`
                 `from LANforge import LFUtils`
                 `from LANforge import LFRequest`
+## create_sta.py ##
-  * `create_sta.py`: Please follow though `create_sta.py` to see how you can utilize the JSON API provided by the LANforge client.
+Please follow though `create_sta.py` to see how you can utilize the JSON API provided by the LANforge client.
 It is possible to use similar commands to create virtual Access points.
+## create_wanlink.py ##
-  * `create_wanlink.py`: example that creates a WANlink
+Example that creates a WANlink
+## generic_cx.py ##
-  * `generic_cx.py`: example that creates a cross connect
+Example that creates a cross connect
+## realm.py ##
-  * `realm.py`: module defining the Realm class. `Realm` is a toolbox class that also serves as a facade for finer-grained methods in LFUtils and LFRequest:
+Module defining the Realm class. `Realm` is a toolbox class that also serves as a facade for finer-grained methods in LFUtils and LFRequest:

     * `__init__`: our constructor
     * `load()`: load a test scenario database, as you would find in the GUI Status tab
     * `cx_list()`: request json list of cross connects